elvisnipah/notes-app-challenge/README.md

 Run "npm start" in the main folder

+A proxy error will be thrown.
+This is because the server hasn't been started yet.

 ## Start server

-Navigate to the /server and run "npm run dev" to start up the server
+Navigate to /server and run "npm run dev" to start up the server